Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: User-Centric Issues

 \subsubsection{Follow-up Tracking and Multi-Dose Reminders}

-Among the current top COVID-19 vaccine candidates, most require two-dose vaccination schedules \cite{uci_who}.
+Today, most COVID-19 vaccines require two-dose vaccination schedules \cite{uci_who}.
 While these multi-dose regimens are certain to require additional costs and logistical challenges, they have been shown to increase immunogenicity in vaccinated individuals \cite{walsh2020safety,graham2020evaluation}.
-The importance of developing systems to record individuals who have received one or two doses of the vaccine and to remind individuals to receive a second booster of the same vaccine type will be of utmost importance.
+The importance of developing systems to record individuals who have received one or two doses of the vaccine and to remind individuals to receive a second booster vaccine will be of utmost importance.
 Paper-based reminders introduce a risk of loss of data due to difficulty in managing and recording a physical paper trail.
 Furthermore, paper-based reminders pose a greater risk for data spoofing and there are confidentiality concerns related to loss of reminders/records.
 Systems must also address the monitoring and reminding of individuals that are dependent on others for health care and vaccine obtainment including children and disabled individuals.